 Owners of the Nova DVR XP love the variable speed and say the machine is smooth, quiet and powerful.
 The swiveling headstock is a definite plus over many other woodworking lathes, as is the reversible motor.
 However, there are a few things you need to be aware of.

 There have been a few failures of the motherboard in the controller, usually when running the lathe on 110V instead of 220V.
 The Nova lathe does not produce as much HP when running on 110V as it does on 220V, and a couple of folks felt it was underpowered for its capacity when running on 110V.
 The most common complaint is that the speed changes are slow if you are scrolling up through the speeds instead of using the available presets.
 If you take the time to read the owners manual and then set up the presets, this isn't a problem.

 If you are looking at wood lathes in this size and price range, you also should take a look at the Jet JWL-1642EVS.
 It has similar capacities and many of the same features.
 The Jet lathe costs a little more, but the legs are included with the Jet, while they are an extra-cost option for the Nova.

 In the end, both of the Nova lathes appear to be a great choice.
 Their current models get great reviews, and owners feel that they are a great value for the money.
+To get detailed specs on all of the Nova lathe models, visit their website at Teknatool.com.
 I will do a separate page on the new models once they are out and some owners weigh in on them.
 In the meantime, based on actual owner opinions, it's hard to go wrong with a Nova lathe.